 The objectives of a Safety Case are to reduce the likelihood of a Major Incident occurring as well as the consequences associated with a Major Incident if it does occur.
 There are many pitfalls to be avoided during the development of a Safety Case, but there are also a number of opportunities to embrace the process and in doing so, achieve significant improvement in the operations of the facility.

-Lachlan Dreher, along with other risk management and process safety experts, came together in May this year to share their observations and experience in managing the operation and process safety risks of hazardous facilities.
+Lachlan Dreher, along with other risk management and process safety experts, came together in May 2017 to share their observations and experience in managing the operation and process safety risks of hazardous facilities.

 During the 60-minute webinar, these panel members addressed how to: